 COU 518.
 CAREER PLANNING AND VOCATIONAL GUIDANCE (3 sem. hrs.)
 Development of knowledge and skills to facilitate career exploration, vocational planning, and decision-making processes of students and clients; emphasis on vocational appraisal, as well as on occupational information and referral.
 The relationship between career choice and lifestyle preferences will be examined.
-(Prerequisites: COU 503, 504 or 506, 509) (Fall, spring, summer) Note: phased out effective fall 2016, applicable for admits under 2015-2016 Graduate Catalog and earlier)
+There is an additional fee with this course.
+(Prerequisite: COU 503) (Fall, Spring, Summer)

 COU 519.
 ORGANIZATION AND ADMINISTRATION OF SCHOOL COUNSELING PROGRAM (3 sem. hrs.)
 This course will provide an understanding of the organization and administration of a developmental comprehensive school counseling program; grades K-12.
 Attention will be given to role of the school counselor, the three domains of counseling, and the corresponding student competencies.
-(Prerequisites: COU 503, 505, 504 or 506, 509) (Fall, summer)
+(Prerequisites: COU 503, 505, 504 or 506, 509) (Fall, Summer)